 Yet, Gibney doesn’t cover his laptop camera or microphone with tape, he tells Inverse.

-“I don’t always cover it ‘cause I use the camera sometimes and don’t want to gum up the lens with tape,” he says before adding: “But I do sometimes use a Post-It with adhesive just above lens.”
+“I don’t always cover it ‘cause I use the camera sometimes and don’t want to gum up the lens with tape,” he says before adding: “But I do sometimes use a Post-It with adhesive just above the lens.”

 “Two answers before you get started: I don’t know, and if I did, I wouldn’t talk about it anyway,” says former CIA and NSA chief Michael Hayden.